Fogh/CouchPotato-Alfred/README.md

 ## Features:

 * Add movies to wanted list
+* List movies on wanted list and open IMDB page for selected movie
 * Do a forced search for movies on the wanted list
 * Update CouchPotato
 * Open CouchPotato webinterface